dudash/openshift-workshops/www/3.4/default/workshop-lab-bluegreen.md

 <i class="fa fa-terminal"></i> Goto the terminal and type the following:
 </blockquote>
 {% highlight csh %}
-$ oc edit route green
+$ oc edit route blue
 {% endhighlight %}

 This will bring up the Route configuration yaml.
-Edit the element spec: to: name and change it's value from "green" to "blue".
+Edit the element spec: to: name and change it's value from "blue" to "green".

       </div>
     </div>